lndecastro/AI_Productivity_Tools/ai_productivity_tools/intro.md

 - **Meeting Transcription and Summarization**
   Use tools like Otter.ai and Fireflies.ai to transcribe meetings, extract action items, and share summarized notes with your team.

+- **Personal Assistants**
+  Use tools like aistudio.google.com to help you navigate through various tools and environments, working as a personal voice-assistant capable of interacting with the physical and digital worlds.

 ![AI Productivity Tools - Visual Selection](AIProductivityTools.png)

 ## 2. Structure and Approach